Getting Started with Workload Identity | Teleport

 In this guide, you'll configure the RBAC necessary to allow a Bot to issue

-You can then connect your workloads to this endpoint to receive SPIFFE SVIDs.
+Workload API endpoint.
+You can then connect your workloads to this endpoint to

 Prerequisites